Steve Jobs death: A bulb that burns twice as bright burns half as long

 For me (and many others), this death hits particularly hard

 I was thinking about typing this note on my old Mac Plus, which I pulled from under the attic eves last night.
 I abandoned the idea, not because my old Mac no longer worked (it did), but because I realized I had no way to email or connect to what I wrote except with 3.5 floppy discs.
-I suddenly realized that my personal connection to Steve predates the Internet and goes all the way back to 1984.
+I suddenly realized, after hearing of Steve Jobs death, that my personal connection to Steve predates the Internet and goes all the way back to 1984.

 I’m not going to write a blog that lauds all of Steve’s insanely great accomplishments and I need to say upfront that I never met him personally.
 But that is Steve’s magic after all, isn’t it?
 The products that Steve created are so intuitive, simple, personal, intimate, and magical, if you will, that I feel as if he is family.
 I took personal satisfaction in his success and now suffer a deep personal loss at his passing.

 “Sometimes, when I get full of myself, I remind my ego that Steve is one day older then me.
 Very humbling.
 He changed the world.”

 Do you remember the pop culture book that was popular a decade or so ago “All I Really Need To Know I Learned In Kindergarten”?
 Well, I can honestly say that everything I ever needed to learn about branding, simplicity and focus I learned from Steve.